-Society and Competition
+Society and competition

 From a young age, we’re taught to compete with those around us.
 In fact, the impulse to compete that we feel comes from the eagerness to compare ourselves to others, something that can be seen in a lot of adults.
-In its intent to make us better, what it actually does is cause our self esteem to lower.
+In its intent to make us better, what it actually does is negatively affect self-esteem.

 Queen bee syndrome it about all of this, but is particularly focused on women.
 In general, society teaches girls to envy and criticize each other.

 Queen bee syndrome: how to detect it

 - You always find her talking poorly about other women and gossiping about what they do or won’t stop doing.
-Everything she says is always negative, degrading and humiliating.
+Everything she says is always negative, degrading, and humiliating.

 - Her eagerness to show off and put herself ahead of other regardless of the costs is evident.
 This could include losing friendships and building a very disconcerting passive-aggressive behavior.

 As we can see, this attitude is very toxic.
-It causes a lot of pain to other people that only had the misfortune of being around someone that suffers from this syndrome.
+It causes a lot of pain to other people that only had the misfortune of being around someone who suffers from this syndrome.
 But what’s behind this syndrome?

-Women with a lot of insecurity
+Women with a lot of insecurities